openeemeter/caltrack/docs/index.md

-*Open Energy Efficiency, DNV GL, and EnergySavvy participated in methods development and testing for both monthly and daily methods.
+*Open Energy Efficiency, DNV GL, and EnergySavvy participated in methods development and testing for both billing period and daily methods.

 =======